API routes provide built in middlewares which parse the incoming request (req). Those middlewares are:

 For example, configuring CORS for your API endpoint can be done leveraging micro-cors.

-First, install micro-cors
+First, install micro-cors:

 npm i micro-cors